AOMediaCodec/av1-spec/annex.a.levels.md

 TODO there are 32 levels but the level syntax element is only 4 bits long.

-The level defines constraints on the bitstream as specified in the following tables:
+The level defines variables as specified in the following tables:

 | Level  | MaxPicSize | MaxHSize  | MaxVSize  | MaxDisplayRate | MaxDecodeRate
 |        | (Samples)  | (Samples) | (Samples) | (Samples/sec)  | (Samples/sec)